Note: This giveaway is now closed.

 Our April giveaway contains two thrilling historical explorations of World War II: Samuel Marquis's Lions of the Desert and Sarah Rose's D-Day Girls: The Spies Who Armed the Resistance, Sabotaged the Nazis, and Helped Win World War II.
 Want your chance to win these enthralling reads?
 Enter below!

-Enter your email address for a chance to win our Arcadia Book Bundle!
+Enter your email address for a chance to win our World War II book bundle!

 About the Books

 D-Day Girls: The Spies Who Armed the Resistance, Sabotaged the Nazis, and Helped Win World War II

 "Gripping.
 Spies, romance, Gestapo thugs, blown-up trains, courage, and treachery (lots of treachery)—and all of it true.”—Erik Larson, author of The Devil in the White City and Dead Wake

 In 1942, the Allies were losing, Germany seemed unstoppable, and every able man in England was on the front lines.
 To “set Europe ablaze,” in the words of Winston Churchill, the Special Operations Executive (SOE) was forced to do something unprecedented: recruit women as spies.
 Thirty-nine answered the call, leaving their lives and families to become saboteurs in France.